-ATTENTION: Only the disk drives configured to be the RAID-5 virtual disk sda should be inserted into the SMW internal drive bays when installing SLES 12.
+ATTENTION: Only the disk drives configured to be the RAID-5 virtual disk sda should be inserted into the SMW internal drive bays when installing the base OS.

 a.
-Eject the 1-TB disk (which was not added to the RAID-5 virtual disk sda) from the SMW.
+Eject from the SMW the 1-TB disk that was not added to the RAID-5 virtual disk sda.

-This will be re-inserted when SLES 12 installation is complete.
+This will be re-inserted when the base OS installation is complete.